2002Bishwajeet/Dino-Thunder/CONTRIBUTING.md

 ### Helping Someone

-Since this project is more of a tuorial, you could share this project with your friends and colleagues.
+Since this project is more of a tutorial, you could share this project with your friends and colleagues.